AckerlyXu/heima/articles/active-directory/active-directory-aadconnect-health.md

-<properties
+---
-	pageTitle="Monitor your on-premises identity infrastructure in the cloud." description="This is the Azure AD Connect Health page that describes what it is and why you would use it." services="active-directory"
+title: Monitor your on-premises identity infrastructure in the cloud.
+description: This is the Azure AD Connect Health page that describes what it is and why you would use it.
-	documentationCenter=""
-	authors="karavar"
-	manager="stevenpo"
-	editor="karavar"/>

-<tags
-	ms.service="active-directory"
-	ms.date="07/14/2016"
-	wacn.date=""/>
+services: active-directory
+documentationCenter: ''
+authors: karavar
+manager: stevenpo
+editor: karavar

+ms.service: active-directory
+ms.date: 07/14/2016
+wacn.date: ''
+---

 # Monitor your on-premises identity infrastructure and synchronization services in the cloud